Are you paying too much for auto insurance? Since rates are going up, you probably feel like you do.

 Looking at average car insurance rates might seem like a great place to start.
 After all, if your current rate is lower than this average insurance number, that’s probably a good thing, right?

 You wouldn’t be the only one to take this approach.
 Judging by Google data, tens of thousands of people have the same idea every month.
-Searches for ‘average car insurance’ recently hit a five-year high.
+Searches for ‘average car insurance’ are on the rise:

 Take a closer look at the average rates and you’ll start to see why they won’t help you assess your own costs.